okto88-alt/LIST--HUNTER/README.md

 ## License

-This dashboard is created by MiniMax Agent for HUNTER team management.
+This dashboard is created by Agent for HUNTER team management.

 ---